vishux777/ExAns/installation_guide.md

 The display method is randomly selected each time to avoid detection patterns.

-## Disabling the Extension
+## Toggling the Extension

-To temporarily disable the extension:
+To toggle the extension on or off:
-1. Click the extension icon in the browser toolbar.
-2. The icon will change to indicate the disabled state.
-3. Click again to re-enable.
+1. Press `Ctrl+Shift+S` (or `Command+Shift+S` on Mac) while on any webpage.
+2. A notification will confirm whether the extension is enabled or disabled.

 ## Troubleshooting